 The following instructions assume you have the latest version of the Proxy Cache Purge (formerly called “Varnish HTTP Purge”) plugin.
-If your WP-Admin shows that an update is available for this plugin, please update before proceeding or if you are encountering in difficulties with any of the following steps.
+If your WP-Admin shows that an update is available for this plugin, please update before proceeding or if you are encountering difficulties with any of the following steps.

 Do I need a caching plugin?

-Many WordPress guides, including DreamHost’s, recommend caching plugins such as WP Super Cache on WordPress sites.
+Many WordPress guides, including DreamHost's, recommend caching plugins such as WP Super Cache on WordPress sites.
 However, since DreamPress comes with built-in caching, a third-party caching plugin such as WP Super Cache is not necessary and might conflict with the DreamPress cache.
 Instead, DreamHost recommends using its built-in server cache on your DreamPress site.
-The Proxy Cache Purge plugin is optimized to provide all the tools you need to automatically manage the DreamPress cache and analyze your site’s ability to cache.
+The Proxy Cache Purge plugin is optimized to provide all the tools you need to automatically manage the DreamPress cache and analyze your site's ability to cache.
 Disabling the plugin doesn't disable the cache, as it's simply a tool to help determine if the cache is working properly or not.

 The Proxy Cache Purge plugin comes preinstalled on all new and upgraded DreamPress installations.
 If you've copied over an existing WordPress site from another host to DreamPress, installing this plugin is highly recommended so that managing your DreamPress cache is automated and does not require your attention under normal circumstances.

 Testing your site's cache performance using the Proxy Cache Purge plugin